-- 11. Pruning the practice of selectively removing branches (or roots) from a tree or other plant, using approved practices, to achieve a specified objective.
-Pruning that does not follow best management practices in the ANSI A300 Pruning Standards and results in more than 25 percent removal during a pruning event is not an acceptable practice. - 12.
+- 11. Pruning the practice of selectively removing branches (or roots) from a tree or other plant, using approved practices, to achieve a specified objective. - 12.
 Significantly Wooded Site for a Forest Stewardship Plan; a subject property that has numerous trees with crowns that, when outlined in aerial imagery, cover at least 40 percent of the total area of the property. - 13.
 Site Disturbance Any development, construction, or related operation that could alter the subject property, including, but not limited to, soil compaction; tree or tree stump removal; road, driveway, or building construction; installation of utilities; or grading. - 14.
 Topping Indiscriminate cuts made between branches that leave a stub, used to reduce the height or crown size of an established tree.
 Topping is not an acceptable practice pursuant to best management practices in the ANSI A300 Pruning Standards. - 15.
 Tree Protection Zone (TPZ) A defined area within and including an outer boundary, as determined by a Qualified Professional Arborist, in which certain activities are prohibited or restricted to prevent or minimize potential impacts from construction or development, applicable to individual trees or groups of tree trunks, roots and soil.
 TPZ is measured in feet from the face of the trunk and may be determined using Critical Root Zone, dripline, exploratory root excavations or other methodologies.
 The TPZ is variable depending on species, age and health of the tree, soil conditions and proposed construction.
-TPZ denotes the location of tree protection fencing.

-- 16. Tree Removal The removal of a tree, through either direct or indirect actions, including but not limited to: (1) clearing, damaging, girdling, or poisoning, in each case, resulting in an unhealthy or dead tree; (2) topping that results in the removal of more than 25 percent of the live crown or (3) damage to roots or trunk that is likely to destroy the tree's structural integrity. - 17.
-Trees A tree or a group of trees may fall under one of the following definitions for purposes of this chapter: - a.
-Grove A group of three or more viable regulated trees with overlapping or touching crowns that are located on a proposed development site; one of which is located in a required yard. - b.
-Hazard Tree A tree/tree part assessed by a Qualified Professional Arborist as having an Extreme or High Overall Risk Rating using the ISA Tree Risk Assessment Qualification (TRAQ) method in its most current form, as applied in KZC 95.25 that meets all the following criteria: - 1) A tree with a combination of structural defects and/or disease which makes it subject to a high probability of failure: - 2) Is in proximity to moderate to high frequency-occupied targets, persons or property that can be damaged by tree failure; and - 3) The hazard condition of the tree cannot be lessened with reasonable and proper arboricultural practices nor can the target be removed. - c.
-Hedge Trees Five or more trees of the same species with overlapping or touching crowns that are in fair or poor condition; have been planted and maintained in a linear formation at maximum eight foot spacing, typically to function as a screen or barrier. - d.
+TPZ denotes the location of tree protection fencing. - 16.
+Tree Removal The removal of a tree, through either direct or indirect actions, including but not limited to: (1) clearing, damaging, girdling, or poisoning, in each case, resulting in an unhealthy or dead tree; (2) topping that results in the removal of more than 25% of the live crown or (3) damage to roots or trunk that is likely to destroy the tree's structural integrity. - 17.
+Trees A tree or a group of trees may fall under one (1) of the following definitions for purposes of this chapter: - a.
+Grove A group of three (3) or more viable regulated trees with overlapping or touching crowns that are located on a proposed development site; one of which is located in a required yard. - b.
+Hazard Tree A tree/tree part assessed by a Qualified Professional Arborist as having an Extreme or High Overall Risk Rating using the ISA Tree Risk Assessment Qualification (TRAQ) method in its most current form, as applied in KZC 95.25 that meets all the following criteria: - 1) A tree with a combination of structural defects and/or disease which makes it subject to a high probability of failure; - 2) Is in proximity to moderate to high frequency-occupied targets, persons or property that can be damaged by tree failure; and - The hazard condition of the tree cannot be lessened with reasonable and proper arboricultural practices nor can the target be removed. - c.
+Hedge Trees Five (5) or more trees of the same species with overlapping or touching crowns that are in fair or poor condition; have been planted and maintained in a linear formation at maximum eight (8) foot spacing, typically to function as a screen or barrier. - d.
 Landmark Tree a regulated tree with a minimum 26-inch DBH. - e.
 Nuisance Tree A tree that meets either of the following criteria: - 1) Is causing obvious physical damage to private or public structures, including, but not limited to a: sidewalk, curb, road, driveway, parking lot, building foundation, or roof; or - 2) Has sustained damage from past maintenance practices or from naturally occurring events such as wind, ice or snow-loading.